Ayush-Kanduri/The-Social-Book/README.md

 # Social-Book_Social_Media_Website

-The Social Book is a Social Media Website designed using Full Stack Web Development through Back-End Technology of MEN Stack (MongoDB, ExpressJS, NodeJS).
+The Social Book is a Social Media Website designed using Full Stack Web Development through Back-End Technology of MEN Stack (MongoDB, ExpressJS, NodeJS), RedisDB, GulpJS & Passport Auths.

 Users are able to create, share the posts and connect with each other across the platform.
-Many more functionalities are present as well including update the profile, chat with other users in real-time, like & comment on posts, add friends, receive notifications and emails, login through email and social login.
-In the chat, user gets notified when he/she has received a new message & also when the friend is online.
 This website is completely Responsive across all the Devices.

+-  Users are able to login through social & manual login.
+-  Users receive emails for resetting password links, for creating post-comments, profile updation, account creation.
+-  Users can chat with other users.
+Users get notified when they recieve a new message & when the other friend is online.
+-  Users can like & create the posts and comments.
+-  Users can post images and videos.
+-  Users can add other users as friends.
+-  JWT functionality is also present in the code but is not used.

 ## Tools Used